-IGOs: WIPO, “Economics of IP and International Technology Transfer”, CDIP/14/INF/7, p.26-27.
-NGOs: Third World Network cited in submission to WIPO, and reported SCP/21/10, p.7. full submission of Third World Network available here.
-IGOs: WTO, “” (Chapter 8: The role of international economic law in addressing climate change) (link).
-Rimmer, Matthew, “” (link).
+IGOs: WIPO.
+“Economics of IP and International Technology Transfer.”
+CDIP/14/INF/7: 26–27.
+NGOs: Third World Network cited in submission to WIPO, and reported SCP/21/10: 7.
+Full submission of Third World Network available here.
+IGOs: WTO.
+“Chapter 8: The role of international economic law in addressing climate change.”
+In Connecting to global markets: Challenges and opportunities: case studies presented by WTO chair-holders, edited by Marion Jansen, Mustapha Sadni Jallab, and Maarten Smeets; Rimmer, Matthew.
+“Intellectual Property, Innovation and the Environment (2014) edited by Peter Menell and Sarah Tran – A Review by Matthew Rimmer.”
+Medium, 25 August 2014.

-WIPO, “” (link).
-UN-ESCWA (United Nations Economic and Social Commission for Western Africa), “Sustainable Development Goals…An Arab Regional Perspective” E/ESCWA/SDPD/2014/WG.1/1/Rev. Academia: Jiang, Jiani, “”, Vol.3, No. 6, Nov.
-2014, Academic Journal of Interdisciplinary Studies, (link).
-The International Association for the Protection of Intellectual Property (Standing Committee on IP and Green Technology), has, based on this research, included a task in its work programme: “” (link).
-Government: (Switzerland) IGE/IPI, “” (link).
-(Europe) WWWForEurope, “” (link).
+IGOs: WIPO “Global Challenges Report; UN-ESCWA (United Nations Economic and Social Commission for Western Africa).
+“Sustainable Development Goals…An Arab Regional Perspective.”
+E/ESCWA/SDPD/2014/WG.1/1/Rev. Academia: Jiang, Jiani.
+“A Re-Reflection to Protection Standards of International Intellectual Property in the Context of Climate Friendly Technology Transfer.”
+Academic Journal of Interdisciplinary Studies 3, No. 6 (Nov.
+2014): 173–179.
+Based on this research, the International Association for the Protection of Intellectual Property (Standing Committee on IP and Green Technology) has included a task in its work programme: “To monitor and study the empirical basis of the climate change related IP debate.”
+Government: Switzerland – IGE/IPI.
+“Future Scenarios for Intellectual Property.”; Europe WWWForEurope – “What innovation policies for ecological transition?
+Powering the green innovation machine.”